BloomBooks/BloomReader-Lite/packages/mobile/README.md

 Much (but not all) of the app store information (such as the app's description) can be submitted via the store.config.json file.
 It's best if you keep everything up-to-date there.

-You can update app store metadata via `yarn eas metadata:push`.
-Maybe you could do `yarn eas metadata:pull` first and see if there's any changes that were manually made that should be saved in store.config.json first though.
+You can update app store metadata via `yarn npx eas-cli metadata:push`.
+Maybe you could do `yarn npx eas-cli metadata:pull` first and see if there's any changes that were manually made that should be saved in store.config.json first though.

 ## Other Topics